awesomebytes/moveit_grasping_testing/README.md

 ```
 roslaunch reem_gazebo reem_gazebo.launch world:=objects_on_table robot:=rgbd
 ```
-* You probably want to reduce the rate of publishing of the rgbd data:
+* You probably want to reduce the rate of publishing of the rgbd data once the simulation is running:
 ```
 roslaunch reem_rgbd_launch simulation_reduce_rate.launch
 ```